 This section discusses our policies and decisions with respect to the compensation of our executive officers named in the "Summary Compensation Table" below and the most important factors relevant to an analysis of these policies and decisions.
-The "named executive officers" for fiscal 2022 to whom this discussion applies are:
+The "named executive officers" for fiscal 2023 to whom this discussion applies are:

-- Cabell H. Lolmaugh, Chief Executive Officer and President; - Karla Lunan, Senior Vice President, Chief Financial Officer and Secretary (since January 3, 2022); - Mark B. Davis, Vice President, Investor Relations, and Chief Accounting Officer; and - Joseph Kinder, Senior Vice President, Supply Chain and Distribution.
+- Cabell H. Lolmaugh, Chief Executive Officer and President; - Mark B. Davis, Senior Vice President, Chief Financial Officer and Secretary (formerly Vice President, Investor Relations, and Chief Accounting Officer, until April 1, 2024); and - Joseph Kinder, Senior Vice President, Supply Chain and Distribution.